 Makings of a Katana

-Since the beginning of our mission to find small manufacturers growing out of Excel, we discovered that standard terminology and abbreviations like ERP, MES and MRP sound too big for them, and to find the transition point from "making and crafting" into "manufacturing" requires describing it as production planning and inventory / warehouse management.
+Since the beginning of our mission to find scaling manufacturers manufacturers growing out of Excel, we discovered that standard terminology and abbreviations like ERP, MES and MRP sound too big for them, and to find the transition point from "making and crafting" into "manufacturing" requires describing it as a production planning software combined with inventory / warehouse management.

-Katana MRP wants to be the best choice for small manufacturers, focusing solely on excelling at manufacturing while allowing other key capabilities to be integrated with other ERP services.
+Katana wants to be the best choice for modern manufacturers, and MRP software focusing solely on excelling at manufacturing while allowing other key capabilities to be integrated with other ERP services.

 Derived from above, the following goals and objectives were set to Katana engineering team:

-Luckily for us, the choices above deliver additional benefits to our product, such as, increasing it's longevity, flexibility, scalability.
+Luckily for us, the choices above deliver additional benefits to our product, such as:

 When building a SaaS product one has to make use of things already done, offload as much devops and database work as possible.